Engineering & Scientific job market report cover, Raleigh-Cary, NC, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Local labor data anchors the report, but some conclusions still require category-level inference and proxy hiring signals.
+Local labor context is current, but occupation-specific local public data is limited, so some conclusions rely on proxy hiring and salary signals.

 Limitations